Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Use `CoroutineExceptionHandler` for last-resort handling/logging of
+- Use `CoroutineExceptionHandler` for last-resort handling or logging of
   uncaught exceptions.

 ---